-For many, the journey starts with identifying those personal beliefs and values.
+For many, the journey starts with identifying your personal beliefs and values.
 Many religions, sometimes inadvertently, discourage curiosity and identity development independent of their specific doctrinal culture.
-They promote unification in thought and behavior, which can prevent some members of the religion from developing an internal sense of who they are and what they believe.
+They promote conformity of thought and behavior, which can prevent some members of the religion from developing an internal sense of who they are and what they believe.

 It's important to note that even though someone has not had the opportunity to develop or examine their personal belief system, it does not mean that their personal belief system will necessarily differ from the belief system of the organized religion they're a part of.